Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Introduction

 \subsubsection{Cooperative Multi-Satellite ISAC}

 Only a few studies have explored cooperative sensing frameworks tailored to multi-satellite ISAC networks.
-The total CRB for time difference of arrival estimation in multi-target scenarios was optimized by designing beamhopping and power allocation \cite{wang2021cooperative}, and beam scheduling and transmit beamforming \cite{xv2023joint}.
+The total CRLB for time difference of arrival estimation in multi-target scenarios was optimized by designing beam hopping and power allocation \cite{wang2021cooperative}, and beam scheduling and transmit beamforming \cite{xv2023joint}.
 These studies focused solely on beamforming design without considering a sensing framework.
-Another study \cite{wang2025multiple} investigated communication and sensing beamforming to minimize the CRB for angle of departure (AoD) and reflection coefficient estimation.
-This study also proposed a particle-swarm-optimization-based centralized location sensing algorithm.
+Another study \cite{wang2025multiple} investigated communication and sensing beamforming to minimize the CRLB for angle of departure (AoD) and reflection coefficient estimation.
+This study also proposed a particle swarm optimization (PSO)-based centralized location sensing algorithm.
 Despite these early research efforts, none of the existing works has systematically investigated a multi-target sensing process, which is essential for extending the applicability of satellite ISAC networks.
 Moreover, an effective distributed sensing framework for multi-satellite ISAC networks remains largely unexplored, despite its potential to overcome the high signaling overhead and limited scalability inherent in centralized cooperation for sensing.